andyOrigin123/CaptureProcess/README.md

       --list, -l        List all tcp status of target process --timeout TIMEOUT, -t TIMEOUT
                         time interval you want to pass default is 10s

+Examples:

+        python CaptureProcess2.0.py # capture established tcp flows of all running processes on your machine